RunningTalus/week07_lingo/README.md

 1) When the user goes to the Translate page, they are presented with a form with the following fields:

-	A) Language of word to translate
+1A) Language of word to translate

-	B) Language to translate it into
+1B) Language to translate it into

-	C) Word to translate
+1C) Word to translate

 2) When they hit enter or the submit button, their word should be submitted to the server for translation.